 Recognized events must be sanctioned by a provincial sport organization.
 This ensures that the event has met current safety standards and ensures that all participants are insured.
 Each PSO maintains a list of sanctioned events, so make sure you check in with your local office for information on all the recognized races in your region.
 Be informed, and make sure you choose sanctioned races!

 There is no need to purchase expensive equipment to participate in a triathlon.
 Ideally you want to have a swimsuit and goggles, a bike and helmet, and a good pair of running shoes.
 Wetuits are optional for many events but may become mandatory if the water drops below a certain temperature.

 With three sports combined into one – there is a huge range in equipment you can purchase, and it can be overwhelming for someone new to the sport.
 However, there are lots of options to keep costs to a minimum such as renting a bike or wetuit.
 These services are often offered by race organizers in partnership with local bike shops and stores.

-The ITU Competition Rules are not fully enforced for community events, as they are written for the highest level of competition in the sport.
+The WT Competition Rules are not fully enforced for community events, as they are written for the highest level of competition in the sport.
 Your provincial sport organization or event organizing committee can provide the information you need specific to your race of choice.

 Triathlon Canada Nation.
 We Can.
 We Will.

 The official start line for triathlon in Canada, leading some on a path to the podium and inspiring others to achieve their personal best.